Streetcar Feasibility Study

 How was this network identified?
 What are the next steps?

 Many corridors across all neighborhoods are being studied.
 The evaluation process

 identifies a network of corridors that makes sense for Saint Paul, and prioritizes potential "starter segments" for initial investment.

 examined a universe of corridors throughout the city for potential physical fatal flaws, and further screened for supportive land uses and existing and planned zoning.
 At the end of this phase, the study team has come up with a list of potential lines

 which will be examined in more detail in Phase 2.

-Phase 3: Determine Initial Operating Seggments will identify the most effective lines/segments to be pursued as the first new streetcar lines in the city.
+identifies the most effective lines/segments to be pursued as the first new streetcar lines in the city.
 The linked memo details the full evaluation, and how the Streetcar Starter Line was determined.

 How can I get involved?

-of the Planning Commission is serving as a steering committee for this process.
-Through the course of this study, there will be public open houses, District Council involvement, and opportunities for feedback at various community organizations.
+of the Planning Commission has been serving as a steering committee for this process.
+Through the course of this study, there have been, and will be additional, public open houses, District Council involvement, and opportunities for feedback at various community organizations.
 The city has also convened a group of partner agencies and technical review staff.

 For more information, please contact Michelle Beaulieu at